 Introduction

-Completion of Appendix C7, “Fire Protection Inspector Technical Proficiency Training and Qualification Journal,” Inspection Manual Chapter (IMC) 1245, “Qualification Program for Reactor Inspectors,” is strongly recommended before beginning activities or courses in this advanced-level training.
+Completion of Appendix C7, “Fire Protection Inspector Technical Proficiency Training and Qualification Journal,” of Inspection Manual Chapter (IMC) 1245, “Qualification Program for Reactor Inspectors,” is strongly recommended before beginning activities or courses in this advanced-level training.
 You may complete the general proficiency requirements contained in Appendix B, “General Proficiency-Level Training and Qualification Journal,” and the technical proficiency requirements in IMC 1245 Appendix C7 together with requirements in this training standard.
-The courses and the OJT activit listed in this standard are voluntary and are not required for certification as a U.S. Nuclear Regulatory Commission (NRC) fire protection inspector.
+The courses and the OJT activities listed in this standard are voluntary and are not required for certification as a U.S. Nuclear Regulatory Commission (NRC) fire protection inspector.

 Objectives of Advanced-Level Training